 Caio the forest is named after Caio the village, a tightly-bunched hamlet quite close to the Dolaucothi Gold Mines (that some Roman Gold Mines should be the closest point of reference is testimony to its isolation, but these are signposted from the main Llandovery-Llandeilo stretch of the A40, whereas Caio village is only signposted from a couple of miles away, and then by drunkenly-leaning signs overgrown by foliage).

-This place certainly sets the tone for an adventure: it’s a remote spot, but still has a pub (the Brunant Arms, cash only) and quite a striking church.
+This place certainly sets the tone for an adventure: it’s a remote spot with a quite a striking church.
 Once the village was on an important drover’s road (and, originally, a Roman road) between Llandovery, once a Roman stronghold, and Dolaucothi.
 Now there are only two roads in and out.
 From Dolaucothi Gold Mines (northwest), it’s about one mile, from Porthryd (southeast) it’s about three miles, and from the junction of these roads in the village a handwritten signpost points up the dead-end lane to Caio Forest.

 The lane quickly gives up by a farm and it’s a rutted but drivable track that descends to the parking place for Caio Forest.